oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 That is: replace the `localDB` reference in the call to `GetSqlDBWithPureDriver` with `autonomousDB`.

-Now run the application once more `go run *.go`.
-The results will be exactly the same as before against the local database.
-Only they will probably take a bit longer to be produced -- as now latency is introduced in each of the database interactions.
+Now run the application again with `go run *.go`.
+The results will be exactly the same as before against the local database, but they will probably take a bit longer to be produced as now latency is introduced in each of the database interactions.

 #### Go interaction with Autonomous Database using Driver godror

-The *godror* driver uses a slightly different set up for working with an Oracle Wallet compared to *go-ora*.
-The function `GetSqlDBWithGoDrOrDriver` in file `godror-based-oracle-database-client.go` is extended to handle this case.
+The *godror* driver uses a slightly different setup for working with an Oracle Wallet compared to *go-ora*.
+The function `GetSqlDBWithGoDrOrDriver` in file `godror-based-oracle-database-client.go` is extended to handle this case:

 ```go
 func GetSqlDBWithGoDrOrDriver(dbParams map[string]string) *sql.DB {